lee772943638-design/SiFli-SDK/example/rt_device/gpu/single_mode/README_EN.md

 * The first and simplest method is to keep the starting position of the fill area consistent with the position of the first address pointed to by the layer.data pointer (that is, put the fill area in the cropped area) without calling any cropping functions.
 * The second method is to call the cropping interface, such as HAL_EPIC_LayerSetDataOffset(EPIC_BlendingDataType *layer, int16_t x, int16_t y), where the parameter layer is the layer to be cropped, x is the x coordinate of the starting position you want to crop, and y is the y coordinate of the starting position you want to crop.
 This way we can crop wherever we want.
 It should be noted that the values of x and y need to be added to the values of layer.x_offset and layer.y_offset on the basis of the starting position you want to crop.
 As shown in this example, the starting position to be cropped is (100,100), and the values of layer.x_offset and layer.y_offset are 50, 50, then our x and y values are 100 + 50 = 150, 100 + 50 = 150.
 ![alt text](assets/image5.png)

+## Important Notes about Mask!!!
+* When creating a mask layer, the ax_mode format should be selected as ALPHA_BLEND_MASK, and the color_mode value should be consistent with your image data format
+* On 52x, there are only 2 normal layers + 1 mask layer, and the number of configured normal layers cannot be too many
+* The pixel alignment standard is: A2 format 4-pixel alignment, A4 format 2-pixel alignment, A8 format no alignment operation required.
+When the displayed effect does not meet expectations, check whether total_width meets the alignment requirements
+* If the image display is incorrect and found to be skewed, you can check whether the passed width is consistent with the actual image width.
+If it's smaller than the actual width, the vertical lines will skew to the right, and if it's larger than the actual width, they will skew to the left